Oeyvind/partikkel_fm/README.md

 The index_map setting attempts to take into account that the grain duration naturally will affect the amount of modulation that can occur in granular fm feedback.

+To Victor, things to test:

+python generate_and_compare.py 1 delay=0.75 gr.pitch=800 cps=800 index_map=1
+- here we see more clearly how the different sidebands enter.
+We seem to get sidebands at cps/2, then cps/4 ?

+python generate_and_compare.py 1 delay=0.25 mod2=3
+- here we see a good example of sidebands getting chaotic in granular, then coming back into order (an octave above)

+python generate_and_compare.py 1 delay=1.5
+- here we see the sub-cps sidebands more cleary in simple fm feedback